hapijs/crumb/README.md

 In response, server api sends back the new crumb which should be sent back with the next ajax call.

 When a spammer tries simulate the ajax request calls, he/she will not be able to succeed because of the absence of the crumb.
-He will be able to detect what the crumb is and send back the same crumb the effect?
-YES he can, but we can take care of this by reducing the life time of the generated crumb.
+It is possible that the spammer will detect what the crumb is and send back the same crumb which defeats the purpose of having a crumb but, they are work arounds to prevent that as well.